• Home

 Important note!!

 One thing first, before we dive into the list!
-If you don’t have any of the three listed above?
-That’s totally fine because you can always change that!
+If you don’t have any of the three listed above, that’s totally fine because you can always change that!
 I have an easy step-by-step guide on how you can set up your WordPress Blog in a few minutes here!
-Oh, and if you would like your web hosting for only the price of a small cup of coffee a month?
-You can go and set up your blog and hosting through my special link HERE.
+And if you would like your web hosting for only the price of a small cup of coffee a month, you can go and set up your blog and hosting through my special link here.

 7 mistakes to combat the Pinterest algorithm

-1. Treating Pinterest as a social media platform.
+1. Don’t mistake Treating Pinterest as a social media platform.

 The first mistake a lot of people make with Pinterest, is that they treat Pinterest, as just another social media platform when in REALITY it is actually a search engine.